quelle-surprise/petstore-api-automation/README.md

-# Testing assignment developed for PetStoreService - https://petstore.swagger.io/
+# Example of API automation developed for PetStoreService - https://petstore.swagger.io/

 ## Used tools: